Getting Started with Load Cells

 (The gauge factor for metallic strain gauges is typically around 2.)

-We set up a stain gauge load cell and measure that change in resistance and all is good, right?
+We set up a strain gauge load cell and measure that change in resistance and all is good, right?
 Not so fast.
 Strain measurements rarely involve quantities larger than a few millistrain (fancy units for strain, but still very small).

 For a 120Ω gauge, this is a change of only 0.12Ω.